 “A Fuller Dome Experience” — Pacific Domes

-As we embrace a new decade of space exploration, many are asking the question, “Are we ready for changing paradigms?
+As we move forward in this decade of space exploration, many are asking the question, “Are we ready for changing paradigms?
 Are we ready to say good-by to archaic standards and ecologically unsustainable ways of living?”

 “The best way to predict the future is to design it.
 You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.”
 Buckminster Fuller